maet3608/nuts-flow/sphinx/source/tutorial/rearranging.rst

 Note that each chunk is an iterator over the elements in the chunk, which is why ``Map(list)`` is required to convert the chunks to printable lists.
-A more interesting example might be the sum of the elements within each chunk:
+A more interesting example might be the sum of the elements within each chunk

 >>> Range(5) >> Chunk(2) >> Map(sum) >> Collect()
 [1, 5, 4]